dalersinghmti/dalersinghmti/README.md

 ### 💬 About Me

-I'm deeply passionate about cybersecurity and ethical hacking.
-I firmly believe that the wisdom acquired through life's diverse experiences serves as a guiding light, illuminating the path towards achieving enduring long-term goals.
+I'm deeply passionate about cybersecurity, Penetration Testing and Ethical Hacking.
+I like to learn new stuff either it is technical or non-technical, because I firmly believe that the wisdom acquired through life's diverse experiences serves as a guiding light, illuminating the path towards achieving enduring long-term goals.

 ### 💻 My Tech Stack